Centro de Estudios Puertorriqueños: Library and archive

 The Centro Library at the Lois V. and Samuel J. Silberman Building in East Harlem.

 The Centro Library and Archives is devoted to collecting, preserving and providing access to resources documenting the history and culture of Puerto Ricans.
 Located at the Lois V. and Samuel J. Silberman Building in East Harlem, the collections include books, newspapers, periodicals, audio and video tapes, manuscripts, photographs, prints and recorded music.
 The Library and Archives provides services and programs to the scholarly community as well as the general public.
 It facilitates access to its holdings through mail and telephone services, City University's online public catalog CUNY+, participation in national databases and through the publication of finding aids.
 The Library and Archives promote the study of Puerto Rican history and culture through exhibitions and other public programs.

+Publications

+The center publisher Centro: Journal of the Center for Puerto Rican Studies.